-- the employee must have been on the PAYE payroll on, or before, 19 March 2020 (this has changed from the original cut-off date of 28 February 2020); - a Real Time Information (RTI) submission notifying payment in respect of the employee must have been made to HMRC on, or before, 19 March 2020; - the employee must not undertake any work for the employer (or any linked or associated organisation) once furloughed.
-If the employee is to carry out any work, even on reduced hours, they will not be eligible; and - the employee must have one of the eligible statuses listed in Table A below.
+- the employee must have been on the PAYE payroll on, or before, 19 March 2020 (this has changed from the original cut-off date of 28 February 2020); - an RTI submission notifying payment in respect of the employee must have been made to HMRC on, or before, 19 March 2020; - the employee must not undertake any work for the employer (or any linked or associated organisation) once furloughed.
+If the employee is to carry out any work, even on reduced hours, they will not be eligible; and - the employee must have one of the eligible statuses listed in the table below.